BorisPolonsky/dify-helm/charts/dify/README.md

 - Redis: `redis-data-my-release-redis-master-0`, `redis-data-my-release-redis-replicas-0`, etc.
 - PostgreSQL: `data-my-release-postgresql-primary-0`, `data-my-release-postgresql-read-0`

-Before shutting down built-in databases, confirm that the PVCs for `Redis` and `PostgreSQL` will persist (e.g., via the `helm.sh/resource-policy: keep` annotation) after the uninstallation process.
-You may also check the reclaim policy of PVs if applicable (e.g. Use `Retain` to prevent data loss in case the bound PVCs were deleted upon migration, which would end up deleting the PV itself if the policy were `Delete`).

-Next, create values files that inherit the original settings and modify the existingClaims for persistence:
+Next, create `redis-values.yaml` and `postgresql-values.yaml` that inherit the original settings and modify `<role>.persistence.existingClaim` to re-use existing PVCs.

 For Redis: